chroosh/cs6841/notes/securityeverywhere.md

 - Developing better systems for nuclear crisis meltdown - don't use cost as a driving factor in influencing design decisions for safety critical systems.

+# Tesla Cars
+You know you can play games in Tesla cars?
+Inside each Tesla car is a big ass screen that acts as a multi-function display that shows information about the car like navigation, etc.

+The games you can play are like Tesla's own proprietary version of Mariokart, which runs on that mft display.
+When you decide to play the game, the steering column inside a Tesla car unlocks and you turn the steering wheel to control the kart in the game.

+Steering column unlocks in the sense that when you turn the steering wheel, the front wheels turn as well.
+Well yikes - there must be some way that this can be manipulated to control the front wheels.

+I don't know anything about the engineering design of that system so I can't give a definitive answer as to whether a hook onto that piece of software is possible.
+But I think it would be best that when games are played on a Tesla car, the steering column stays locked.

+Even from a non security perspective, unlocking the steering column while the car is parked results in unnecessary wear and tear to the tires of the car, and if in the rare case such that a collision from behind occurs while the driver is playing this game, will cause the car to veer in an unexpected direction depending on the steering wheel position at the time of impact.

+## HIBP // Canva - also Security Everywhere
+I tried out the HIBP website using one of my old primary emails I used up to the start of 2019.
+It reminded me about the Canva data breach that occured in May 2019, which I also remember seeing an email announcement from them about.

+At the time also, I remember taking the opportunity to reach out via their PR reply email to see if I could build a relationship with them from a SECedu/Summit perspective.
+Turns out that they don't actually have money for sponsorship/plain not interested.

+Well, that was the case until I was introduced to someone who works there and I was able to invite a recruiter and their Head of Security to join us at the Summit. :)

+# Security Everywhere
+There was a funny time when a mate of mine played a magic trick on me.
+Mind you he was much older, and experienced in the field of "confidence" and misdirection.
+(As a business person)

+1. He spreads the cards out and asks me to pick the card that I think will be "Ace of Spades"
+2. I pick the card and give it to him and he looks at it and puts it to the side.
+3. The card names in quotation marks are hypothetical cards - can be any card.
+4. Steps 1 && 2 are repeated 4 times.
+5. He then shows 4 cards, and all 4 cards were the cards I picked.

+Thing is, embarrassingly when I showed this same trick to a couple girls, it didn't work out so well.
+They immediately realised that part of the trick involved me looking at the cards and that's how I'm able to show them the correct 4 cards at the end.

+My mate was very good at two things:
+- Confidence (wearing down the individual's ability to critical think)
+- Misdirection (directing someones attention away to something less important)